Skip to content

 This creates automatic price discovery based on supply and demand.

-Tokens that graduate from PumpFun have their liquidity permanently locked.
-No one can withdraw the initial liquidity, making these pools safe to trade.
+Tokens that graduate from PumpFun have their initial liquidity permanently locked.
+No one can withdraw that liquidity, which makes these pools safer to trade.

 Anyone can create a new liquidity pool directly on PumpSwap without going through PumpFun’s bonding curve.
-These pools do NOT have locked liquidity.
+These pools do NOT have locked liquidity and are often used for scams.

 For pools created directly on PumpSwap (not migrated from PumpFun):